Shared Configuration Across Teams

 # snip

-This works, but what if you wanted to a separate cluster per service to achieve smaller blast radius?
+This works, but what if you wanted to a separate cluster per service to achieve a smaller blast radius?

 Let’s start by creating a helmfile.yaml for each service.